dylann4500/vocalis4/backend/middleware/README.md

-Quick TTS proxy (hackathon/demo)
+Quick TTS proxy
 ================================

 Purpose
 -------
-This folder contains a minimal Express proxy that forwards text-to-speech requests to ElevenLabs and returns an MP3/audio bytes.
-It's intentionally simple for quick demos.
+This folder contains an Express proxy that forwards text-to-speech requests to ElevenLabs and returns an MP3/audio bytes.

 Files to note
 - `server.js` — the Express server (POST /tts)